 Kevin is a Senior Supervising Caseworker based at our City of London Office.
-He began working at GTS in 2015 having previously been employed at a large human rights firm in North London for over 12 years.
+He began working at GTS in 2015 having previously been employed at a large human rights firm in North London.

 With a particular interest in representing youths and the most vulnerable in society, Kevin often represents clients diagnosed with a wide range of mental health conditions such as personality disorders, learning difficulties and paranoid schizophrenia.

 Kevin has a successful record of persuading prosecuting authorities to discontinue proceedings based on the interests of justice and/or evidential tests.

 R v MP – client was one of four defendants who stood trial for criminal damage following the toppling of the Edward Colston statue.
 The client accepted causing the damage however successful arguments were made at trial that the damage was necessary and the presence of the statue itself constituted a public order offence.
 Following a trial lasting two weeks, all defendants were found not guilty by the jury.

 R v PS (Croydon Crown Court) – the client faced a charge of attempted murder.
 The complainant alleged he met the client, together with the client’s brother, to arrange the sale of a car, after which he was attacked with a shotgun and machete causing life changing injuries.
 The client strongly denied the allegation and stated it was the complainant who lured he and his brother to the scene before producing the firearm.
 Extensive mobile phone evidence was served setting out the communication between the parties leading up to the incident.
 Following trial, the client was found not guilty by the jury.